andras-simonyi/citeproc-el/README.md

 ### Managing a processor’s citation list and bibliography items

-Processor objects maintain a list of citations and bibliography items which can be manipulated with the following functions:
+Processor objects maintain lists of citations and bibliography items, which can be manipulated with the following functions:

 #### citeproc-append-citations `(citations proc)`